DiaZa13/xmpp-client/README.md

 * java SDK 18
 You can install it via [Java SE 18](https://www.oracle.com/java/technologies/javase/jdk18-archive-downloads.html)
+* Add JAVA_HOME to yout enviroment variables
+Here is an example of how to do it [Set JAVS_HOME on windows](https://stackoverflow.com/questions/2619584/how-to-set-java-home-on-windows-7/17142065#17142065)

 Also, it is necessary to enable ansi codes on your terminal.
 If you don't have it already, you can do it, by running the next command.